Last Updated on December 3, 2024 by Kittredge Cherry

 Smith is also well known for her narrative poem, “Dear Dora, Dangerous Derek Diesel Dyke: An American Tragedy,” which she read to the California State legislature in the early 1970s and at countless churches since then.

 Her signature sermon was “Purple Grass,” about a lamb that was rejected by society because it liked eating purple grass instead of the usual green grass.
 Then the Good Shepherd searched out the lamb and assured it of God’s unfailing love.
+Smith first preached it in 1972 in Sacramento, California, but it became a hit and she was asked to preach it across the United States and around the world.
+The Grass sermon is available online in “A Companion Guide to the Draft MCC Statement of Faith” (pages 33-36).
 The story was expanded into the book “Purple Grass” by Denny Hamann.

-News of her death was met with many loving comments on social media with references to her sermon, such as:
+News of Smith’s death was met with many loving comments on social media with references to her sermon, such as:

 “Your spirit now lives among the Purple Grass.”